-Anya’s depiction above, top, of the ideal Seraph, 2015, is a notable accomplishment.
+Anya’s depiction above, top, of the ideal Seraph, 2017, is a notable accomplishment.
 The modern Seraph is different than the Seraph of the past in subtle but significant ways, with changes particularly evident in the head.
 Seraphim primarily compete in the Show Ring as birds of structure, both of body and feather.
-This painting demonstrates the regal upright posture and the long, flowing line expected.
+The new painting demonstrates the regal upright posture and the long, flowing line expected.
 It also demonstrates the deeply feathered mane, the deeper swoop with the needlepoint peak, and the unusually long and full frill.
-The slightly deeper swoop is the result of a combination of changes in feather and form: longer feathers in the mane and a rounder skull with a slightly higher arc in the top and back.
+The deeper swoop is the result of a combination of changes in feather and form: longer feathers in the mane and a rounder skull with a slightly higher skull arc in the top and back.
 The beak is definitely “down-faced”.
-Carefully study the new Standard to the “old” 2009 Standard below it and pay particular attention to all components of the head and neck.
+Carefully compare the new Standard to the “old” 2009 Standard below it and pay particular attention to all components of the head and neck.
 To the trained eye the changes are obvious even though subtle.
 This look is the new goal for serious Seraphim breeders.

 This typey Seraph is a challenge to create, but it is a worthy effort, and certainly possible, as evidenced by the annual competition of the Seraphim Club International in Des Moines.
 (Please see individual Show Reports under “News.”